jbauman7/qbb2024-answers/d2_lunch/README.md

 Showing the distributions of IG Pseudogenes over the chromosomes.
 It seems to mostly reflect the distrubtion of IGs without pseudogenes.

 # Question 2
+If you just use grep pseudogene on the dataset, you'll pull in a lot of other gene types such as "overlaps_pseudogene".
+Thus, we grepped by "IG_" first, and then "pseudogene", which fixed this issue.

+# Question 3
+I selected the chromosome, start, stop, and gene name columns using cut.
+Then I converted to .bed format.
+`cut -f 1,4,5,14 gene-tabs.gtf > gene-tabs.bed`